-The all-new Tundra will offer two powertrain options: a twin-turbo V6 engine and a hybrid twin-turbo V6.
+The newly designed 2024 Tundra will offer two powertrain options: a twin-turbo V6 engine and a hybrid twin-turbo V6.
 What may be surprising to some is the hybrid powertrain will be the most powerful of the two.
 Mated to both engines will be a 10-speed Electronically Controlled Automatic Transmission with intelligence (ECTi).
 The new 10-speed features a sequential shift mode, uphill/downhill shift logic, and TOW/HAUL driving modes.

 Calling the twin-turbo V6 a “base” engine just doesn’t seem right.
 Its aluminum block features a displacement of 3,445 cc via an 85.5 mm bore and 100 mm stroke.
 The 24-valve, Dual Overhead Cam V6 is chain-driven and features Dual VVTi systems.
 Thanks to the water-cooled intercooler keeping turbo temperatures down, the V6 engine improves on the outgoing V8 engine in every way with impressive performance figures: 389 horsepower and 479 lb.-ft. of torque.

 Tundra will be the first Toyota to welcome the new Audio Multimedia system designed and engineered by Toyota’s Texas-based Connected Technologies team.
 The system operates on Tundra models via newly designed touchscreens and features an all-new Human Machine Interface (HMI).
 The advanced HMI delivers improved interaction through sight, touch, and voice activation.